 The 18th century mansion was transformed by its owner, Martine Quénot, into a guest house in 2006.
 She kept a close eye on furnishing and decorating the property with a high degree of refinement.

-Have a look at the website of the Maison de Myon to find out more about it and to see all their rooms.
+You can book your stay at the Maison de Myon here.
 By looking at the rooms photos, you’ll understand why I felt so privileged to stay two nights there!

 2 Days in Nancy: our suggested itinerary!